KTH/integral-mecenat-integration/README.md

 Certificate is assumed to be generated according to the instructions used by Ladok3 as of this writing.
 Note that the key has to be unencrypted.
 In case it is, the password can be removed with openssl `openssl rsa -in [file1.key] -out [file2.key]`.

+Certificate of server is verified by stunnel against included public CA chain for Terena 3 CA.

 ## Running the container without a swarm